yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 the application can have high enough confidence that they would)

 ## Protocol overhead
+Network protocols introduce overhead to network communication.
+That overhead is manifested in extra bytes - while most of our network traffic is content, some part of it is just protocol information enabling the delivery of that content.
+But the overhead is also manifested in time - establishing a connection or passing along critical information from client to server or vice versa can take multiple Round-Trip-Times (or RTTs), resulting in those parts of the delivery being highly influenced by the network's latency.

-Network protocols have traditionally had latency overhead and connection establishment time which delayed the time between the point where they could have been delivered and the time they actually were.
-Recent advances in the underlying protocols make that less of an issue.
+The result of that is a delay until the point where the browser starts receiving the response from the server (also known as Time-To-First-Byte or TTFB).
+Recent advances in the underlying protocols make that less of an issue, and can reduce TTFB significantly.

 ### 0-RTT
-Traditionally, the DNS, TCP and TLS protocol required a large number of round trip times (or RTTs) in order for the server to be able to start delivering useful data to the user.
+In their non-cutting-edge version, the DNS, TCP and TLS protocols require a large number of RTTs in order for the server to be able to start delivering useful data to the user.

 ![](media/dnstcptls.svg)